cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-040.md

    **Note:** This would add IBC state with IBC's `send_enabled: false` and `receive_enabled: false`.
 Make sure to update them to `true` in the above command if are planning to enable IBC transactions with chain upgrade.
 Otherwise you can do it via a governance proposal.

-1. Reset the old state
+1) Reset the old state.

    **Note:** Be sure you have a complete backed up state of your node before proceeding with this step.
    See Recovery for details on how to proceed.